blacksenator/fritzsoap/README.md

 You just have to take care of little to perform a desired SOAP-action.
 The matching SOAP client only needs to be called with the instantiation of its class and gets automatically the correct **location** (serviceType) and **uri** (locationURL).
 So you just need to know what **action** you need and in what **service** it is provided.
 Than you know which **class** you need to instantiate and how the function is namened - that is the difficult part!

-Would you like to get the current list of callers?
+**Would you like to get the current list of callers?**
+In this particular case the required action is provided by the x_voip service.
+So therefore the coding is like:

 ```PHP
 $fritzbox = new x_contact($url, $user, $password);